openframeworks/ofSite/documentation/addons/ofxOsc/ofxOscMessage.markdown

 _inlined_description: _

+Parameters:
+index The index of the queried item.
-return argument type code for argument # index
+\return argument type code for a given index